clef/clef-wordpress/readme.txt

 http://vimeo.com/77091221

-= Features =
+= Clef Two-Factor for WordPress Features =

-- **Strong authentication**: Clef [replaces passwords](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/) with the well respected [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public-key cryptosystem.
+- **Strong authentication**: Clef [replaces passwords](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/) with the well respected, tried-and-true [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public-key cryptosystem.

-- **Comprehensive password protection**: Clef disables passwords on [all three WordPress authentication vectors](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin#vectors): Dashboard access, API access, and automatic password resets via email.
+- **Comprehensive password protection**: Clef disables passwords for [all three WordPress authentication vectors](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin#vectors): Dashboard access, API access, and automatic password resets via email.

-- **Precise control**: Clef’s [password settings](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin) allow you to selectively disable passwords for standard and custom user roles and to accommodate [users without smartphones](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones).
+- **Precise control**: Clef’s [password settings](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin) allow you to selectively disable passwords for standard and custom user roles and to accommodate [users who do not have smartphones](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones).

 - **Single sign on/off**: Clef two-factor makes administering multiple WordPress sites a breeze.
 Sign in once at your first Clef-enabled site, and you are automatically signed in to all of your other Clef-enabled sites.
 Also, thanks to the customizable timer, you are automatically logged out of all your sites after the duration of your choosing.
 No more guessing whether you remembered to log out after leaving the office!